Serrowxd/Lambda-Notes/Misc/Ryan Experience.md

 Stay well rounded, but also stay localized. **Always be learning, do something every single day as a developer that you didn't know how to do before**

 Learn how to become comfortable with **fear**.
 It will be a part of your life forever.

+The more you learn, the more job security you'll have.